The blog has evolved over the years since I posted my original introduction here.

 Well, I'm glad you asked.

-To make things simple: I'm an Australian university student with a mildly obsessive interest in history and video games twice my age.
+To make things simple: I'm an Australian university student [ed. former uni student, now content creator and general nerd] with a mildly obsessive interest in history and video games twice my age.

 And, before you ask: yes, Australia is a real place and no, we don't ride kangaroos to work.
 We actually ride emus.